FlorianStuettgen/digital-fortress-lab/test.md

 ## What is EvoSec-Lab?

-**EvoSec-Lab** is a fully isolated environment for the **design, testing, and orchestration** of network topologies, security measures, and Project Controls workflows.
+**EvoSec-Lab** is a fully isolated design, testing & orchestration environment for network topologies, security measures, and Project Controls workflows.

 It demonstrates how **enterprise-grade hardware**, **complex network topologies**, and **robust automation workflows** can be integrated seamlessly.